Determination of Total Cholesterol

 Principle Zak’s Method

-• The intensity of the colour is proportional to the cholesterol content in the serum.
-It is read at 540 nm (green filter).
+• The intensity of the green color formed is directly proportional to the concentration of cholesterol present in the sample.

 Reagents